Our mission is to help empower autistics to reach their maximum potential in their careers, studies, and lives.

 Where Does Coding Autism See Itself in 5 Years?

 1.)
-Expanded throughout the US in major tech cities such as San Francisco, Denver, Austin, Seattle, New York, Boston, and Los Angeles.
-Potentially can expand global to areas in Europe, Asia, and Australia.
+Expanded physical offerings throughout the US in major tech cities such as San Francisco, New York, Los Angeles, Seattle, and Austin.

 5.)
 Developing a global alumni and mentorship portal that Coding Autism graduates and students have exclusive access to